-Once your finished, the name of your new filter appears at the top of the list next to the other filters.
+Once you're finished, the name of your new filter appears at the top of the list next to the other filters.
 When you visit this list in the future, you can simply click on the filter button here to apply it!

 Once you have filters, you can further customize the list a bit, click on the three dots icon at the top-right.
 Then hit Customize Task List.

 For each filtered view, you can choose to show or hide certain columns.
-If you have custom dates, you can add those by clicking the space under custom dates, then selecting your custom date in the dropdown.
+If you have custom dates, you can add those by clicking the space under custom dates, then select your custom date in the dropdown.